kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 	Letting go of the internet, abstaining - what the effects of this are.

-What are the pros and cons of defaultism in interfaces?

 What are the consequences of a dysfunctioning internet?